Last Updated on February 22, 2023 by Maggie McKneely

 By Maggie from Pink Caddy Travelogue (Yeah, that’s me!)

-Hopefully, you’ll visit some of these great places on your next trip to the Douro Valley!
+Hopefully, you’ll visit one of the best wineries in the Douro Valley on your next trip to Portugal!
 If you have any questions or other recommendations, let me know in the comments.

 Like it?
 Pin it!